 Disruptive Digital Trends to Watch in 2019

-Now that we’re in the home stretch for 2018, it’s a great time to review the year in digital and the trends disrupting the automotive industry.
-Digital technology continues to evolve, with new channels and platforms emerging every day.
+There are a lot of digital trends disrupting the automotive industry right now.
+From search engine alignment to connected TV, digital technology continues to evolve, with new channels and platforms emerging every day.
 We’ve taken a look at some of the biggest and most disruptive developments and highlighted them below.
 Enjoy!

 Voice Search Roars